-The Ipsos Mori poll of 1,016 voters north of the border was commissioned by STV and carried out between 22 and 27 May.
+The poll of 1016 voters north of the border was commissioned by STV and carried out between May 22 and 27.

-Following the publication of the STV poll, SNP campaign manager Derek Mackay said: “This poll shows that only a vote for the SNP can keep the Tories out.
+SNP election campaign manager, Derek Mackay, said: “This poll shows that only a vote for the SNP can keep the Tories out.

 “Labour can’t win the election in Scotland – and a vote for them just risks letting a Tory MP in the back door.

-“Now, more than ever, it is vital to have strong SNP voices standing up for Scotland.”
+“Now, more than ever, it is vital to have strong SNP voices standing up for Scotland at Westminster.”

-Scottish Labour campaign manager James Kelly said: “This is another encouraging poll which shows that increasing numbers of Scots know the only way to defeat the SNP in the majority of seats in Scotland is to vote Labour.
+Scottish Labour campaign manager James Kelly, speaking in reaction to the voting intention results, said: “This is another encouraging poll which shows that increasing numbers of Scots know the only way to defeat the SNP in the majority of seats in Scotland is to vote Labour on June 8.